Zerynth Studio is an integrated development environment (IDE) that runs on Windows, Linux and Mac.

 In the Getting Started section a dedicated tutorial on how to use examples is available.

-To search and install a package:
+To search and install a library:

 In the Getting Started section a dedicated tutorial on how to search, install and import packages is available.